hearnadam/CSV-DNA-Analysis/README.md

  ```

  The major limitation with this tool is the inability to analyze multiple SNPs at once.

  My solution to this problem would be to switch up the code quite a bit...
  Instead of parsing the CSV(TSV) file, inputting into a hashmap, then running through the keys of the hashmap, my future tool would digest a line of data at a time.
-The tool could recognize the length of the line based on seperating by tabs...
+The tool could recognize the length of the line based on seperating by tabs.

 A single genome analyzed would have a length of 3 (2n + 1) - RSID, genotype, data

 A multi genome anlysis would have a length of 2n + 1.
 RSID, genotype, RSID, genotype...data